bufbuild/docs.buf.build/docs/roadmap.md

 title: Roadmap
 ---

 What you see today is just the start.
-In fact, the real value will come as we build products that utilize the BSR as a foundation to understand and reason about API schemas, including in real time.
+In fact, the real value will become apparent as we build products that utilize the BSR as a foundation to understand and reason about API schemas, including in real time.